rubel75/BerryPI/tutorials/tutorial1/readme.txt

 $ init_lapw -b -vxc 13 -ecut -6 -numk 230

-Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. “-numk 230" means that 230 k points has been chosen in Brillouin zone which generates 6*6*6 size k-mesh in the symmetric Brillouin zone
+Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. ï¿½-numk 230" means that 230 k points has been chosen in Brillouin zone which generates 6*6*6 size k-mesh in the symmetric Brillouin zone

 1.3 Execute WIEN2k scf calculation